swildeman/AudioFrequencyMeter_ArduinoUNO/README.md

 # Real-time Audio Frequency Meter (Arduino UNO)

 Monitor sound frequencies in real time (by detecting sound zero crossings) using inbuilt Arduino (UNO) Analog Comparator (pin 6/7).
-A small external circuit (four resistors) is needed to create hysteresis in the detection threshold, making it robust against noise.
+To make it robust against noise, a small external circuit (four resistors) is used to create hysteresis in the detection threshold programatically.

 A moving average of the detected sound periods can computed to smooth the signal (default window size = 16 periods), but this can also be turned off (when a very quick response time is needed).